 - Bio-plastic products that are labeled biodegradable

 How to Use Compost

 Compost is ready when the pile no longer emits heat, is dark in color, and crumbles easily.
 At a minimum, it will take several months to form.
 Using smaller pieces of carbon and nitrogen sources, ensuring consistent moisture, and turning the pile regularly can help speed up the process.
 Avoid using unfinished compost on your garden, as it can actually be toxic to plants.

 - Mix compost into the top several inches of soil of your garden.

 - Use as mulch around trees and shrubs.

 - Use as a top-dressing for lawns.

 - Use as a substitute for part of the soil in your container garden.

 Do You Need to Use a Compost Bin?

-You could just start a compost heap at the back of your property, but using a compost bin helps to retain heat and moisture, which will help with decomposition.
+You could just start a heap at the back of your property, but using a bin helps to retain heat and moisture, which will help with decomposition.
 It will also keep critters away from your food scraps.
 Compost bins vary widely in size, material and cost.
 You can purchase or build a permanent holding unit -or if you're just getting started, drilling holes 4 to 6 inches apart around a simple garbage can will suffice.
 Place your bin in a low-traffic area of your lawn where it will be protected from high winds.